-Other property and equipment includes such as buildings, furniture and fixtures, field equipment, leasehold improvements and data processing and communication equipment.
+Other property and equipment includes assets such as buildings, furniture and fixtures, field equipment, leasehold improvements and data processing and communication equipment.
 These items are generally depreciated by individual components on a straight-line basis over their economic useful life, which is generally from three to ten years.
 Leasehold improvements are amortized over the lesser of their economic useful lives or the underlying terms of the associated leases.

-Depreciation expense was \$12.9 million in the year ended December 31, 2014 compared to \$13.2 million in both 2013 and 2012.
+Depreciation expense was \$11.9 million in the year ended December 31, 2015 compared to \$12.9 million in the year ended December 31, 2014 and \$13.2 million in the year ended December 31, 2013.